How KdG measured student services and satisfaction by mapping their student journey

 To understand students' experience with KdG and the international programmes, the educational timeline and most important focus areas were identified together with KdG's departments of International Marketing & Recruitment and International Student Services.

 Based on an educational timeline the most important points of contact with students were highlighted together with the communication tool used in each touch point.
-By using these existing points of contacts, students were reached out to in a natural way and at the right time, increasing students' likelihood to engage in surveys.
+By using these existing points of contacts, students were reached out to in a natural way and at the right time, increasing students' likelihood to engage in check-ins.

 Two weeks before the students started, they were asked about their pre-boarding experience and expectations of the institution and programme.